Word to PDF

 Can I convert multiple Word files to PDF at once?

-Currently the tool processes one file at a time.
+The current tool processes one file at a time.
 For batch conversion, convert each file individually.
-Each conversion takes only a few seconds, so processing multiple documents is still quick.
+Each conversion completes in 5–15 seconds, making it fast to process multiple documents sequentially.

 Can I convert a Word document with tracked changes to PDF?

-The PDF output shows the document as rendered, not the tracked changes markup.
-If tracked changes are visible in your document (shown as red strikethroughs or insertions), those will appear in the PDF.
-To get a clean PDF showing only the accepted text, accept or reject all changes in Word before converting.
+The PDF shows the document as rendered with tracked changes visible — red strikethroughs and insertions appear in the PDF if they are showing in the document.
+To get a clean PDF with only the accepted text, accept or reject all changes in Word before converting.

 Will headers, footers, and page numbers appear in the PDF?

 Yes.
-LibreOffice renders all Word document elements including headers, footers, page numbers, section breaks, and watermarks.
-The PDF output reflects the complete layout of your Word document as it would appear when printed.
+LibreOffice renders all Word document elements including headers, footers, page numbers, section breaks, and text watermarks.
+The PDF reflects the complete layout exactly as it would appear when printed from Word.

 What if my Word document uses custom fonts?

-If the document uses fonts that are not available on our server's system, LibreOffice will substitute the closest available font.
-The text content and layout will be correct, but the typeface may differ slightly if highly specialized fonts are used.
-Standard fonts like Arial, Times New Roman, Calibri, and Helvetica are available.
+If the document uses fonts not installed on our server, LibreOffice substitutes the closest available font.
+Text content and layout remain correct.
+Standard system fonts like Arial, Times New Roman, Calibri, Georgia, and Helvetica are fully supported.